-Another of the humpback whale’s showy surface behaviors is a powerful maneuver known as a peduncle throw.
-The peduncle on a whale is the muscular rear flank and attachment point where the tail fluke connects to the body.
-A peduncle throw, sometimes called a tail breach, is a maneuver where a humpback pivots its head downward and uses its large pectoral fins for leverage to execute a quick, powerful upward and sideways thrust of the fluke and peduncle: the whale throws its peduncle sideways, landing with a huge splash of water.
+Another of the humpback whale’s showy surface behaviors is a powerful move known as a peduncle throw.
+The peduncle of a whale is the muscular area where the tail fluke connects to the body.
+In a peduncle throw the whale throws its tail sideways, slamming into the water with a huge splash.

 It’s generally regarded as an aggressive or defensive action.
 We may see the move in a competitive rowdy group, or from a female fending off unwanted advances from an undesirable escort.
 Between mothers and a calves peduncle throws seem to be used as a form of discipline (akin to a whale spanking) or to ward off a threat to the calf.
 Sometimes though we see two whales performing throws together and, much like breaching, it might just simply be for fun.